 The shoulder is the most mobile joint in your body.
-Its wide range of motion also makes the shoulder joint less stable than other joints. estimate that shoulder dislocations make up 50 percent of all major joint dislocations.
+Its wide range of motion also makes the shoulder joint less stable than other joints.

 A dislocated shoulder means that the head of the arm bone has popped out of the socket of the shoulder blade.
 A dislocation may be partial or complete.
-Forward dislocation happens in of cases.
-Backward or downward dislocations can also happen.
+Forward dislocation happens in

 A forward dislocation can happen when the arm is hit while stretched or pulled back — for example, when throwing a ball or reaching for something.
 A strong blow to the arm by a fall, collision, or force (like in a car accident) can also dislocate the shoulder.

 Any type of dislocation will cause pain in your shoulder.

 An impact that can cause a dislocation will likely also injure other parts of your shoulder.
 There may be damage or tears to the muscles, blood vessels, ligaments and tendons, and nerves.
 The arm bones may have fractures, or you may have internal bleeding in the shoulder and arm.

 If you have a dislocated shoulder, you may experience:

 - the inability to move the joint or arm

 - swelling in the shoulder or beyond that area